bsidescapetown/bsidescapetown.github.io/_posts/2024-06-07-Right-Of-Passage-Blessing-Journey.md

 Acknowledgements
 I’d like to express my profound gratitude to everyone that made this trip a reality for me:
-•	All 2023 BSides Sponsoring Companies
+*	All 2023 BSides Sponsoring Companies
-•	Individuals that add that extra R1 towards “Rite of Passage” on ticket purchases.
+*	Individuals that add that extra R1 towards “Rite of Passage” on ticket purchases.
-•	BSides Cape Town Organizing Team: o	Charles Wroth o	Roberto Arico o	Christo Goosen o	Isak Van Der Walt o	Mayan Stegmann o	Geoffrey Chisnall o	OTHER UNSUNG HEROES
+*	BSides Cape Town Organizing Team:
+  * Charles Wroth
+  * Roberto Arico
+  * Christo Goosen
+  * Isak Van Der Walt
+  *	Mayan Stegmann
+  *	Geoffrey Chisnall
+  *	OTHER UNSUNG HEROES

 Talks I listened in on:
 1. Keynote – Securing Our Cyberspace Together (David Koh, Jeff Moss)